 Develop a Camping-Specific Fitness Program

 Unlike traditional camping, most backcountry camping trips involve moving from site to site.
 Climbing uphill while wearing a backpack involves, strength, endurance and balance.
-Thus, about two months prior to your backcountry camping trip, you should begin a camping-specific fitness program, which involves strength, endurance and balance exercises.
+So, about two months prior to your backcountry camping trip, you should begin a camping-specific fitness program, which involves strength, endurance and balance exercises.
 Some people put the treadmill on an incline, and wear a backpack while training.

-Pack a Detailed Trail Map and GPS
+Pack a Detailed Trail Map

 Pack a First Aid Kit

 While commercial first aid kits are fine, you might want to add additional items, such as rubber gloves and a CPR mask.
 You should also consider bringing along a mountain first aid book.

 The backpack is the number one thing to carry into the backcountry because almost all of your gear will either be inside it or strapped to it.
 Backpacks of this type need to be able to carry 50 pounds or more, but 80 pounds or more is preferable.
 The backpack should have a belt, adjustable frame and adjustable straps so it can be configured to transfer two-thirds of its weight onto your hips.